predix-ui/predix-ui/_pages/develop/stacking-context.md

 First, to understand the basics of stacking contexts, what they are, and how they get created, please check out the great MDN docs here: <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context" target="_blank">https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context</a>

-### TLDR;?
+### TL;DR?

-They have a nice picture, but ok, their summary:
 * Stacking contexts can be contained in other stacking contexts, and together create a hierarchy of stacking contexts.
 * Each stacking context is completely independent from its siblings: only descendant elements are considered when stacking is processed.
 * Each stacking context is self-contained: after the element's contents are stacked, the whole element is considered in the stacking order of the parent stacking context.

-What this means practically is that once you have created a stacking context, descendent elements are trapped in that stacking context and it is very hard to get out of it.
+Practically, this means that once you have created a stacking context, descendent elements are trapped in that stacking context and it is very hard to get them out of it.

-Some common examples of when this is a problem are with modals or other floating elements that either appear below content which they should cover or are being cut off by their stacking parent.
-Here is an example of dropdown being trapped in the modal's stacking context:
+Some common examples of where this is problematic are with modals or other floating elements that either appear below content that they should cover, or are being cut off by their stacking parent.
+Here is an example of a dropdown being trapped in the modal's stacking context (you'll notice the dropdown content is cut off by the edge of the modal):

 <px-modal header-text="This is a modal" accept-text="Close" reject-text="Close" open-trigger="[[trigger]]">
   <div style="margin-left:25px; margin-right:25px;" slot="body">